joostvanzwieten/wi4771tu.2016/H07-templates/README.md

         Number<int>(2) * Number<double>(1.2)

-    should return a `Number<double>` with `value` equal to `2.2`.
+    should return a `Number<double>` with `value` equal to `2.4`.
+To prevent possible issues with deducing the return type of these operators, place the definition of the operators *below* the definition of the `value` attribute.

 5. Create a [Fibonacci number] generator with templates but without functions in the following way.
-Create a struct template `fibonacci` with one `int` template parameter.
-The struct should have a `static const int value` attribute holding the [Fibonacci number] at the position specified by the template parameter.
-The `value` attribute of the `fibonacci` struct can be accessed — without creating an instance of the struct — by `fibonacci::value`.
+Create a struct template `fibonacci` with one template parameter `int n`.
+The struct should have a `static const int value` attribute holding the `n`-th [Fibonacci number].
+The `value` attribute of the `m`-th `fibonacci` struct can be accessed — without creating an instance of the struct — by `fibonacci<m>::value`, where `m` is an integer that is known at compile time.

     Hint: use template specialisation to specify the first two Fibonacci numbers.